 Multidisciplinary and cross-national panel database of micro data on health, socio-economic status and social and family networks of individuals aged 50 or older (biennial survey waves).

 Computer assisted personal interviews (CAPI) for main interview, paper and pencil for drop-offs (in later waves country specific).
-About 2,000 interviewers were collecting the SHARE interviews all over Europe in Wave 6.
+Computer assisted telephone interviews (CATI) in Wave 8 and the SHARE-COVID survey.
+About 2,000 interviewers were collecting the SHARE interviews all over Europe in Wave 8.

 2004 (Wave 1)

-Data of Waves 1 to 5 are already available.
+Data of Waves 1 to 8 as well as both rounds of the SHARE Corona Survey are already available.

 SHARE data are available at the SHARE Research Data Center to the entire research community free of charge >> How to get data access